cloudmesh-community/sp19-222-100/project-report/report.md

 ## Discussion

 Machine learning and artifical intelligence are both hot topics having grown exponentially in popularity during the past ten years--many people are racing to find new ways to apply these algorithms to real-world scenarios.
 An area of interest for this project is how machine learning applies to politics, specifically data-driven politics.
 The application has been difficult, however.
 As shown in Gayo-Avello, Metaxas, Mustafaraj 2011 [@gayo2011limits], it is difficult to draw correlations between analysis results and electoral outcomes.
-Prior research has been done connecting measures of public opinion measured from polls with semtiment measured from text as shown in O'Connor et al. 2010 [@o2010tweets], and it shows promise having correlations as high as 80%.
-The research shows how sentiment from text could be used as a subsitute for typical polling and predict movement in the polls; however, using Twitter as the source for text nowadays would create issues as the amount of bots on Twitter has grown exponentially since this research was done in 2011.
+Prior research has been done connecting measures of public opinion measured from polls with semtiment measured from text as shown in [@o2010tweets], and it shows promise having correlations as high as 80%.
+The research shows how sentiment from text could be used as a subsitute for typical polling and predict movement in the polls;
+however, using Twitter as the source for text nowadays would create issues as the amount of bots on Twitter has grown exponentially since this research was done in 2011.
 There are other more reliable ways to obtain data for use with machine learning that are not affected in the ways that social media is.
 Combining typical polling with machine learning could be a path forward that might produce positive results, and help politicians run their campaigns.
 Machine learning can also help voters make better informed decisions about the candidates available for them to vote on and the stances they hold on certain issues.
 There are many different applications of machine learning to political data, it is just a matter of finding the best approach and refining the algorithm until error rates are low.

 ## Conclusion